Call TODAY for your FREE quick chat: 0208 895 6955. We are still open.

-A) Yes you do require a mediation certificate which can be requested if mediation breaks down or the respondent chooses to not engage with the service.
-Exemptions to attending a MIAM: evidence of domestic abuse, bankruptcy order, evidence of criminal proceedings.
+A) Yes you do require a mediation certificate.
+A mediation certificate can be requested if mediation breaks down or the respondent chooses to not engage with the service.
+Exemptions to attending a first consultation meeting/ MIAM: evidence of domestic abuse, bankruptcy order, evidence of criminal proceedings.

 Q) What is a first consultation meeting/MIAM?

-A) A MIAM is a mediation, information and assessment meeting with a trained Family Mediator
+A) A first consultation meeting is a mediation, information and assessment meeting with a trained Family Mediator

 Q) Is a first consultation meeting different from mediation ?